SAP-archive/cf-web-server-benchmark-tests/README.md

 # License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT SAP except as noted otherwise in the [LICENSE file](https://github.com/SAP/cf-web-server-benchmark-tests/blob/master/LICENSE).
+This project is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the [LICENSE file](https://github.com/SAP/cf-web-server-benchmark-tests/blob/master/LICENSE).